NonsoEchendu/s14-assessment-wordpress-app/README.md

 * **More Robust CI Pipeline:** Improve the CI workflow to run code quality checks, linting, and unit tests on development/feature branches before merging to `main`.
 * **Enhanced Deployment Verification:** Add more comprehensive application-level health checks in the deployment pipeline (e.g., checking for a successful HTTP response from the WordPress site, database connection checks from within the application container).
-* **Automated Rollback on Verification Failure:** Modify the pipeline to automatically trigger the rollback workflow if the deployment verification step fails.
 * **More Comprehensive Rollback:** Develop a more robust rollback strategy that includes handling data volume snapshots or database point-in-time recovery if needed, alongside code reversion.
 * **Centralized Logging:** Implement a logging solution (e.g., ELK stack, Grafana Loki/Promtail) to centralize logs from Docker containers and system services.
 * **Advanced Monitoring:** Add application-specific metrics (e.g., WordPress login failures, plugin errors) using WordPress-specific exporters or custom metrics.